 Encourage problem solving.
 After you have listened to your student complain about a certain situation on campus, and he asks for advice, try to get him to come up with a solution.
 Ask open-ended questions that will initiate more discussion and help him come to a decision about what he should do.
 You may give your opinion if he really wants to know what you think, but let him decide the final outcome.
 His willingness to make a decision suggests that he is growing and maturing.

 Trust your child.
 College is a time for students to develop their personal and professional identities, interests, and values.
 Even though you may want your child to make certain decisions, he may want something completely different from what you want.
 You need to trust that your child is making the right decision for him.
 Not everyone is the same, and college is a time for your student to grow as a person and find out who he is.
 By placing trust in your child, you are showing him that you respect his decisions even though you may not agree with them.

 Find a time to connect.
 Remaining connected to your child while he is away at college is crucial in establishing an adult relationship.
-Try to set up a time each week to talk with your student on the telephone.
+Try to set up a time each week to talk with your student via phone or video chat.
 Talk about worldly news, class discussions, and other adult-related topics.
 Having mature conversations with your child will allow him to see you as more than a parent.
 He may even consider you a friend.

 Changing your parental role when your child goes off to college can be hard to do, but it is crucial in order to maintain a good relationship with your student.
 Since your student is growing up and becoming an adult, he no longer wants or needs you to tell him what to do.
 He does, however, need you to be a partner and sometimes even a mentor to him while he is becoming his own person and experiencing life at college.